Happy Thursday! Just two more days until the weekend 🙂 Well, it’s time for another Blogger Series post.

 In Monday’s post, How to tempt your readers with a sample of writing, I discussed the importance of showcasing to your readers, your story-telling voice before you’re even published.

-However, readers are often interested in the author not just the stories they tell.
-It’s why we the writers/authors are part of our branding. (see How to build your Brand as a Writer).
+However, readers are often interested in the author, not just the stories they tell.
+It’s why we the writers/authors are part of our branding, to learn more about that I covered this topic in How to build your Brand as a Writer.

 A blog allows you to share your authentic self with your readers.
 Share who you are.